OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 At the end of the installation process, the Omega will automatically reboot.
 It will be ready for use when the Omega's LED stops flashing and remains solid.

 > Some Omega2+ models may not reboot automatically.
-If you reach the page pictured above and your Omega2+'s LED turns off and remains off for about 15 seconds, you will need to manually reboot your Omega.
-Either toggle the power switch on your Dock, or disconnect the power source and reconnect it, and your Omega2+ will start booting!
+If you reach the page pictured above and your Omega2+'s LED turns off and remains off for about 15 seconds, you will need to manually reboot your Omega. <br>
+> Either toggle the power switch on your Dock or disconnect the power briefly and reconnect it, and your Omega2+ will reboot and complete the upgrade.
+It will be ready for use when the LED stops flashing and remains solid.

 **All Done!**